hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/building.rst

 In this tutorial, you will use the Hyperledger Fabric Ansible Collection to build a Hyperledger Fabric network with two organizations.
 One organization "Ordering Org" will be the ordering organization, and that organization will run the ordering service.
 The other organization "Org1" will be an endorsing organization, and that organization will run a peer.
 You will also create a channel, and join the endorsing organizations peer into that channel.

-For this tutorial, you can use the IBM Blockchain Platform on IBM Cloud, or the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster.
+For this tutorial, you can use the IBM Support for Hyperledger Fabric software or the Hyperledger Fabric Open Source Stack running in a Red Hat OpenShift or Kubernetes cluster.

 Before you start
 ----------------

 Ensure that you have installed all of the pre-requisite software described in `Installation <../installation.html>`_.

-You must have access to an existing IBM Blockchain Plaform instance, either on IBM Cloud, or using the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster.
+You must have access to an existing IBM Support for Hyperledger Fabric software or a Hyperledger Fabric Open Source Stack instance running in a Red Hat OpenShift or Kubernetes cluster.

-If you wish, you can deploy the components for each organization into a separate IBM Blockchain Platform instance.
+If you wish, you can deploy the components for each organization into a separate instance.
 If you choose to do this, then there are additional steps that you must follow which will be described below.

 Cloning the repository
 ----------------------